bitcoin-api/bitcoin-api/README.md

 ### /withdraws

 #### POST - Do Withdraw
-This endpoint withdraws bitcoin associated with your token.
+This endpoint withdraws Bitcoin associated with your token.

 ##### Authorization
 Token Endpoint